 In this tutorial, we will show you how to install Matomo on CentOS 7.
 For those of you who didn’t know, For those of you who didn’t know, Matomo or formerly known as Piwik, is an open-source web analytics application.
 It rivals Google Analytics and includes even more features and allows you to brand your brand and send out custom daily, weekly, and monthly reports to your clients.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Matomo on a CentOS 8.
+I will show you the step-by-step installation of Matomo on a CentOS 7.